NerdWalletOSS/apollo-cache-policies/README.md

 Apollo links are great tools for watching queries and mutations hitting the network.
 There even exists a [Watched Mutation](https://github.com/afafafafafaf/apollo-link-watched-mutation) link which provides some of the desired behavior of this library.

 At a high level, links run on the network-bound queries/mutations.
-Invalidation policies run on the types that are being written and evicted from your cache, which this library believes is a better level at which to manage cache operations.
+These additional policies run on the types that are being written and evicted from your cache, which this library believes is a better level at which to manage cache operations.

 At a low level, links: